 His first book, Can’t Stop Won’t Stop, garnered many honors, including the American Book Award and the Asian American Literary Award.
-He is also the editor of Total Chaos: The Art and Aesthetics of Hip-Hop.
+He edited the book, Total Chaos: The Art and Aesthetics of Hip-Hop.

-He is currently working on three new book projects: Who We Be: The Colorization of America (St. Martin’s Press, 2012), Youth (Picador Big Ideas/Small Books series), and a biography of Bruce Lee (Little, Brown).
+His new book, Who We Be: The Colorization of America, will be released on St. Martin’s Press in October 2014.
+He is currently at work on two other book projects: Youth (Picador Big Ideas/Small Books series), and a biography of Bruce Lee (Little, Brown).

-Jeff was a founding editor of ColorLines magazine, and a Senior Editor/Director at Russell Simmons’ 360hiphop.com.
-He has written for the The Nation, the New York Times, the San Francisco Chronicle, Vibe, Foreign Policy, and Mother Jones, among many others.
+Jeff co-founded CultureStr/ke and ColorLines.
+He was a Senior Editor/Director at Russell Simmons’ 360hiphop.com.
+He has written for the The Nation, the New York Times, the San Francisco Chronicle, The Believer, Foreign Policy, and Mother Jones, among many others.

 In 1993, he co-founded and ran the influential hip-hop indie label, SoleSides, now Quannum Projects, helping launch the careers of DJ Shadow, Blackalicious, Lyrics Born and Lateef the Truth Speaker.
 He has helped produce over a dozen records, including the “godfathers of gangsta rap”, the Watts Prophets.

 He covered the 2000 presidential elections for 360hiphop.
 In 2007, he interviewed Barack Obama for the cover of Vibe.

 After being politicized by the anti-apartheid and anti-racist movements at the University of California at Berkeley, Jeff worked as a community, labor and student organizer, and as a lobbyist for the students of the California State University system.